-6 One of the six buddhas who preceded Shākyamuni Buddha.

-Buddha-"when the time of Shikin Buddha, I, you know, I was a teacher."
-And someone asked him-wise man-if-if wise man will fall into the teaching of cause and effect or law of cause and effect.
-And I said to him, "Well-trained teacher or enlightened man will not fall into the rule of-law of cause and effect.
+And Hyakujō asked him.
+"Why don't you leave?"
+And the old man said, "In the day of seven buddhas"-before Shākyamuni Buddha we count seven Buddhas-and Buddha Shikin [One of the six buddhas who preceded Shākyamuni Buddha.]-"in the time of Shikin Buddha, I was a teacher."
+And someone asked him if wise man will fall into the teaching of cause and effect or law of cause and effect.
+And I said to him, "Well-trained teacher or enlightened man will not fall into the law of cause and effect.
 Because I said so, since then I became a fox-wild fox.
 And actually-I am actually an old fox who live in the mountain."
-And the fox or the old man asked him, "What will be the right answer," you know, "for that question?"
+And the fox or the old man asked him, "What will be the right answer for that question?"
 And Hyakujō said, "Enlightened person will fall into the law of karma-even an enlightened person cannot get out of the law of karma.
 That is my answer."
 And old fox attained enlightenment and vanished.
 That was the story.

-What do we mean by-by a fox?
+What do we mean by a fox?
 Fox is not fox.
 It is actually emptiness, or absolute, or source of all being, or forms and colors is the old fox.
-So it-it appears-when people appear, it is okay.
-When, you know, an idea of emptiness or absolute is in our mind, it is: trouble because we are already-our mind is already stick to the idea of an old fox, or idea of emptiness.
+So when people appear, it is okay.
+When an idea of emptiness or absolute is in our mind, it is trouble because we are already-our mind is already stick to the idea of an old fox, or idea of emptiness.
 That is trouble-already trouble.

-So when people, you know, or everyone leaves zendō or leaves lecture hall, there should not be any idea of the first principle or idea of form or emptiness, because each being, each student in zendō is the absolute itself-emptiness itself.
+So when people, or everyone leaves zendō or leaves lecture hall, there should not be any idea of the first principle or idea of form or emptiness, because each being, each student in zendō is the absolute itself- emptiness itself.
 When each one of you feel you have the absolute value, you are embodiment of the absolute truth.
 So when you leave, everything should leave.
 When you leave, mountain and river should leave.
 Everything should leave.
 Then there is no trouble.

-Because you stick to the idea of, you know, form or the absolute, there is trouble.
-And the question and answer here they made back and forth, "to fall-the law of karma-to fall into the law of karma" means to stick to the, you know, law of karma, cause and effect-to lose freedom from the law of karma.
-So that is, you know, to fall into the idea of karma.
+Because you stick to the idea of form or the absolute, there is trouble.
+And the question and answer here they made back and forth, "to fall into the law of karma" means to stick to the law of karma, cause and effect to lose freedom from the law of karma.
+So that is to fall into the idea of karma.
 Not to fall-the idea of karma or law of karma means not to stick to it, and stick to-not to fall.
 The idea of karma is to ignore the law of karma.
 You cannot ignore the law of karma.
-And we cannot-cannot stick to-we shouldn't stick to the law of karma.
-There is two, you know, [of?] our attitudes.
+And we shouldn't stick to the law of karma.
+There is two of our attitudes.

 Sometime, even though you follow the teaching of karma, it does not mean you lose your freedom from the law of karma.
 Do you [laughs] understand?
-So when at first-when he [the soon-to-be old fox] said so, because he thought he understood equality of various being, he said, "Wise man will not," you know, "stick to the idea of karma."
-But when stick-he does not stick to the idea of karma meant for him, you know, no, there is no such, you know, thing like law of karma because each being does not exist [laughs] originally, you know.
+So when at first-when he [the soon-to-be old fox] said so, because he thought he understood equality of various being, he said, "Wise man will not stick to the idea of karma."
+But when he does not stick to the idea of karma meant for him, no, there is no such thing like law of karma because each being does not exist [laughs] originally.
 We are empty because we are changing.
-So I-when I don't exist-when everything doesn't exist in its strict sense, how is it possible to live?
-To-for everything to follow the law of karma, that was what-how he understood.
-It is-he was tamban-kan.
+So when I don't exist-when everything doesn't exist in its strict sense, how is it possible to live?
+For everything to follow the law of karma, that was how he understood.
+He was tamban-kan.
 Because of his one-sided understanding of the truth he became a fox.